-For all datasets the average temperature and full load hours of wind turbines and solar PV can be adjusted.
-For The Netherlands it is possible to select one of three weather years with extreme weather conditions to explore the effect of these conditions.
-Below these features are explained.
+For all datasets the average temperature and full load hours of wind turbines and solar PV can be adjusted in the Flexibility > 'Weather conditions' section.
+For the Netherlands it is possible to select one of three weather years with extreme weather conditions to explore the effect of these conditions.
+On this page these features are explained.

-Users can adjust the average temperature.
+You can adjust the average temperature in your scenario.
 The outdoor temperature slider sets the temperature with respect to the start year.
 This change in average temperature results in a change in heating and cooling demand in households, buildings and agriculture.

 The default full load hours (FLH) in the ETM are based on currently installed technologies.
 Because of technological developments it is likely that future wind turbines and solar PV may produce more electricity per installed capacity than today.
 FLH's can also vary regionally.

 Changing the FLH's results in a change in annual produced electricity and shape of the production curves.
 For wind turbines the peaks will become broader and flatter with increasing full load hours as the turbine spends more time running at higher capacity.
 For solar the default curve is interpolated with a curve for Spain, a country with high (1361) FLH for solar PV.
 Take a look at the "Electricity production per hour" chart to see the effect of your changes on the production profiles.

 Checkout: The production profiles can be downloaded as CSV files in the Data export section of the ETM: Results → Data export → Merit order price → Load curves.

 Note: This feature is currently only available for (regions in) The Netherlands.